JasonDnfkr/testgit/English.md

 介绍一门专业课/学的最好的课程/最喜欢的课程

 My favorite course is Operating Systems, as you can see from my projects, which are related to it.
-Operating Systems allow me to delve into the underlying knowledge of computers and to study in detail the process of program execution, as well as explore the principles of programming languages and CPUs.
+Operating Systems allow me to gain a comprehensive understanding of the fundamental aspects of computers.
+I could study in detail about the process of program execution, explore the principles behind programming languages and CPU.

 ### 家乡

 My hometown Nanchang is the capital of Jiangxi Province in southeastern China.
 It is called “hero city” because **Nanchang Uprising took place in 1927 there.** There are lots of places of interest in Nanchang, including **Teng Wang Pavilion, Bayi Square, Bayi Memorial, Wanshou Palace** and so on.
-There are many different kinds of famous food in Nanchang, and I think the mixed powder and earthen pot soup are the most delicious.
-Generally speaking, Nanchang is a great city and welcome to Nanchang.
+There are many different kinds of famous food in Nanchang.
+Generally Nanchang is a great city and welcome to Nanchang.

 ### 为什么想来XX城市

-I ve heard about xx city.
-It impressed me a lot. **One of my roommate comes from there and he often invites me to pay a visit to the city.**
+Shanghai is one of the modest city in China.
+It impressed me a lot.

+I think it is a global financial and technological center, it gives infinite opportunities to young people like me.

 The city is in the south, and I prefer studying and living in the south.

-It is a great choice for me to continue my study life in xx city if it is possible.
+It is a great choice for me to continue my career in Shanghai city if it is possible.